top of page

 About Me

 I am a mental health researcher focused on topics that promote young people's well-being in a complex and interconnected society.
-In my current position, I am a post-doctoral fellow funded by a National Institute of Mental Health T32 training grant at Brigham and Women's Hospital.
+I recently completed a T32 postdoctoral training program funded by the National Institute of Mental Health and am currently a postdoctoral fellow at Brigham and Women's Hospital/ Harvard Medical School and Fordham University.

 My research career began at Boston Children's Hospital, where I conducted patient-centered and qualitative research focused on eating disorders and gender diverse adolescents' primary care experiences.
 During my Ph.D., I honed my qualitative and mixed-methods research skills and focused on youth mental health risk and resilience.
 I studied discrimination and focused my dissertation on an anti-racism educational program for White families.